Distinguish the environmental effects and modified theory of gravity with multiple massive black-hole binaries: Distinguishing dark matter DF and effect

 \subsection{The relation between DF and $\dot{G}$ theory}

 If we set the phase correction of \ac{DF} equal to that of varying-G, we can get that

 According to \eqref{equ:rho0}, $\rho_0$ only dependent on $\rho_{cm}$, $\gamma$, and $N$, which are all fixed value in our calculation.
 Then it should be a constant for all the events in our analysis.
-However, since $\eta$ will be different for each events, the corresponding $\dot G$ will also be different.
+However, since $\eta$ will be different for each event, the corresponding $\dot G$ will also be different.
+It should also be noticed that the corresponding $\dot{G}$ is always negative according to \eqref{equ:relation}

 Then for a \acp{MBHB} in a dark matter spike with $\gamma=\frac{3}{2}$, we can pretend it's caused by the varying of gravitational constant.
-Then using the value of $\dot G$ obtained with \eqref{equ:relation}, we can get the \ac{PE} accuracy of each event.
+Then using the value of $\dot G$ obtained with \eqref{equ:relation}, we can get the \ac{PE} precision of each event.